exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 Therefore your friend would like you to separate the arrival time from the routing information.

 Implement a function `separateTimeOfArrival` that accepts an object with the routing information.
-The function should return an array there the first element of the array is the arrival time and the second element is an object with the routing information without arrival time.
+The function should return an array where the first element of the array is the arrival time and the second element is an object with the routing information without arrival time.

 ```javascript
 routeInformation = {